Young farmer from Bhutan visiting an organic farm in Engadin, Switzerland (Photo: Tina Roner)

 Study tour to Bhutan

 A study tour to Bhutan has been organised for the dairy sector.
-Two experienced Swiss dairy farmers and/or cheese makers have been for a month in Bhutan to share their knowledge and experience with dairy farmers and local dairy units.
+Two experienced Swiss dairy professionals have been a month in Bhutan to share their knowledge and experience with dairy farmers and local dairy units.
 The aim was to exchange knowhow on milking, pasture management, forage production as well as butter, yoghurt and cheese making.
 The Swiss candidates worked hand in hand with farmers and cheese makers in Bhutan.
 This practice-oriented cooperation contributed to open new horizons, for all participants.

 Michela Esposto, a farmer and cheese maker from Glarus, has been in June as a volunteer to Bhutan to share her rich experience as an Alpine dairywomen.

 Rut Martina Janett, an agronomist from Grisons, has been in September to Bhutan to exchange with dairy farmers on cattle management and fodder production.

 The exchange took place in cooperation with the Khemdro cooperative in Phobjikha.
 The local dairy unit was initiated in 2017 by Sherab Dorji, 24 years.
 At the moment, the dairy unit processes the milk of around 40 dairy farmers into butter and fresh cheese.
 Further products, such as different cheese types, are to be produced in future.
 For this, the Khemdro cooperative needs support and access to knowledge and practical know-how.

 Pema and Yethro, members of the Khemdro cooperative, producing datshi, a traditional fresh cheese, in Phobjikha (Photo: Tina Roner)